Quadratic growth of geodesics on the two-sphere: The model system

 for a smooth function $f\colon (-1,1)\rightarrow \R/L\Z$.
 We can choose the map $f$ such that $f(0)=0$, because the meridians are closed geodesics that intersect the Birkhoff annulus in the points $(x,0)$, $x\in \R/L\Z$.
 Then, by the symmetry of $S$, the function $f$ is an odd function.

-\begin{defi} Given $u=(x,\eta)\in A$, denote by $\phi_t$ the Reeb flow of $\lambda_H$ and define the return time By Theorem \ref{trans} this value is always finite and because of the symmetry of $S$ the return time is independent of $x$.
+\begin{defi} Given $u=(x,\eta)\in A$, the return time $\tau(u)$ is defined by where $\phi_t$ denotes the Reeb flow of $\lambda_H$.
+By Theorem \ref{trans} this value is always finite and because of the symmetry of $S$ the return time is independent of $x$.
 Therefore, we write it as $\tau(\eta)$.
-Also by the symmetry of $S$, the return time $\tau(\eta)$ is an even function of $\eta$. \\ If $\eta \neq 0$, a geodesic intersecting the Birkhoff annulus in a point $(x,\eta)$ does not intersect the $z$-axis, and it is possible to define a winding number around the $z$-axis.
+Also, by the symmetry of $S$, the return time $\tau(\eta)$ is an even function of $\eta$. \\ If $\eta \neq 0$, a geodesic intersecting the Birkhoff annulus in a point $(x,\eta)$ does not intersect the $z$-axis, and it is possible to define a winding number around the $z$-axis.
 For this purpose, we write the geodesic starting at the point $(x,\eta)\in A$ as

 The winding number is then defined by

 The winding number is also independent of $x$ by the symmetry of $S$ and we write it as $W(\eta)$.\\ Given a closed geodesic $\gamma$ with minimal period $T$, intersecting the Birkhoff annulus $A$ in a point $(x,\eta)$ such that $\eta\neq 0$, we can also define its winding number $W(\gamma)$ by setting We will refer to this winding number as the winding number of the whole closed geodesic.
 It holds that $W(\gamma)=q\times W(\eta)$, where $q$ is the number of disjoint intersection points of the closed geodesic $\gamma$ and the Birkhoff annulus $A$. \end{defi}